 Although qualitatively the densification approach is better than the analytic method, its required run time is orders of magnitude larger, and this only gets worse for images of higher resolution.
 Due to the required number of inpaintings, the densification method takes about an hour to create a single mask with 10\% density for our $256\times 256$ pixel test images.
-In contrast, the analytic and the regular approaches allow instant mask creation in approximately a millisecond.
-Thus, our analytic method yields a reasonable spatial mask pixel distribution in a very short time and clearly has potential, if the error in the mask pixels can be reduced.
-To this end, we complement the mask selection strategies with tonal optimization.
+In contrast, the analytic and the regular approaches allow instant mask generation in approximately a millisecond.
+Thus, the analytic method yields a reasonable spatial mask pixel distribution in a very short time and clearly has potential, if the error in the mask pixels can be reduced.
+We show next that this can be achieved by complementing the mask selection strategies with tonal optimization.

-\subsection{Tonal Optimization}
+\subsubsection{Tonal Optimization}

-To evaluate the effect of tonal optimization, we apply it to the masks obtained by each of our spatial optimization methods.
+As mentioned in \Cref{ss:MMSE_and_Tonal_Optimization}, tonal optimization leads to an MMSE estimate that is approximating instead of interpolating.
+If one assumes that mask pixels are erroneous due to the noise, this is certainly a desirable behavior.
+We will evaluate its effect in the following.
+To this end, we apply tonal optimization to the masks obtained by each of our spatial optimization methods.
 We optimize the tonal values for each individual mask, before once again averaging the respective inpaintings to obtain the final denoised result.

 The results in \Cref{tab:tonal} reveal that the methods that do not consider the noise in the selection process get the greatest boost in performance.
 This confirms the conjecture that tonal optimization is able to mitigate the negative effect of noisy mask pixels selection.
-We also observe that tonal optimization decreases the error for the mask pixels for those methods.
+We also observe that tonal optimization decreases the error in the mask pixels for those methods.
 In \Cref{fig:spatial}, the MSE at mask locations decreases from 405.09 to 271.80 for the regular mask, and from 410.63 to 306.62 for the analytic method.
-For probabilistic densification, tonal optimization barely changes the final results (see \Cref{tab:spatial} and \Cref{tab:tonal}), as well as the mask MSE (which even increases slightly from 345.23 to 356.12 in the example).
+For probabilistic densification, tonal optimization barely changes the final results, as well as the mask MSE (which even increases slightly from 345.23 to 356.12 in the example).